Josh's Website

 Calculating Error

-To calculate the error in the output, the output of forward propagation and the target output are passed to a function that calculated the loss.
+To calculate the error in the output, the output of forward propagation and the target output are passed to a function that calculates the loss or error.

 let getOverallError (targetOutputs : float list) (actualOutputs : float list) (loss : Loss) : float =